HackYourFutureBelgium/sql-database/week2/README.md

 > [!IMPORTANT]
 > There are 3 types of relationships in the relational model:
 > - **one-to-one** relationships
-> - **many-to-one** relationships
+> - **one-to-many** relationships
 > - **many-to-many** relationships

 ### Entity Relationships Diagrams

-We just described one-to-one, one-to-many and many-to-many relationships between tables in a database.
+We just described one-to-one, one-to-many, and many-to-many relationships between tables in a database.
 It is possible to visualize such relationships using an entity relationship (ER) diagram.

 ER diagrams are a useful way to design and explain the conceptual model for a database before creating the database itself.
 ER diagrams are easy to understand even without a technical background.